New Student Immigration Information

 Study Permit

-If you plan to study in Canada for more than six months, or your program is more than six months long, you require a study permit.
-In some cases, you may also require a Provincial Letter of Attestation.
+If your program of study in Canada is longer than six months, you require a Study Permit.
+In most cases, you will also require a Provincial Letter of Attestation (PAL).
 You must apply for both before arriving in Canada.

 International Students at Canadian High Schools